vleue/bevy_workshop/bevy-workshop/src/intro/systems.md

 ## Schedules

-The `Startup` schedule is for things that must happens only once during application startup.
+The `Startup` schedule is used for tasks that need to occur only once during application startup.

-Other common schedules to use are `PreUpdate`, `Update` and `PostUpdate`.
-They have their fixed counter parts `FixedPreUpdate`, `FixedUpdate` and `FixedPostUpdate`.
+Other common schedules include `PreUpdate`, `Update`, and `PostUpdate`, along with their fixed counterparts: `FixedPreUpdate`, `FixedUpdate`, and `FixedPostUpdate`.

-Systems in the `Update` schedule are executed every frame.
-When using vsync, this is driven by your screen, most common case is 60fps, macs are often on 120fps.
-Systems in the `FixedUpdate` schedule are executed at a configurable and fixed frequency, by default 64Hz.
-Most of your game logic should happen in those schedules.
+Systems in the `Update` schedule execute every frame.
+With vsync enabled, this is typically driven by your screen's refresh rate, commonly 60fps, with some Macs running at 120fps.
+Systems in the `FixedUpdate` schedule execute at a configurable, fixed frequency, defaulting to 64Hz.
+Most game logic should occur within these schedules.

-`Pre*` and `Post*` schedules are useful to do preparation and cleanup/propagation around game logic.
+`Pre*` and `Post*` schedules are useful for preparation and cleanup/propagation tasks surrounding game logic.

 ## Systems

-Systems are any function that takes (up to 16) parameters that are [`SystemParam`](https://docs.rs/bevy/0.15.0-rc.2/bevy/ecs/system/trait.SystemParam.html).
-They are provided at runtime through dependency injection based on their type.
+Systems are functions that accept up to 16 parameters, each of which must implement the [`SystemParam`](https://docs.rs/bevy/0.15.0-rc.2/bevy/ecs/system/trait.SystemParam.html) trait.
+These parameters are provided at runtime through dependency injection based on their type.

 If you want more details on how this works, you can find them here: [Dependency Injection like Bevy Engine from Scratch](https://promethia-27.github.io/dependency_injection_like_bevy_from_scratch/introductions.html)

 ## Commands

-Commands are the main way to change the game world, either by adding, mutating or removing entities and components.
+Commands are the primary means of modifying the game world, allowing you to add, mutate, or remove entities and components.
+They are not executed straight away, but at sync points between systems.

 ## Side note: UI

-The startup system in the example above spawn text.
-It first spawn a node entity that is pretty much the equivalent of a `<div>` HTML tag, used to center the text, then as a children the text itself.
+The startup system in the example above spawns text.
+It first spawns a node entity, which functions similarly to a `<div>` HTML tag, used to center the text, and then spawns the text itself as a child.

-The two layout types available in Bevy for the UI are Flexbox and CSS Grids.
+Bevy offers two layout types for UI: Flexbox and CSS Grids.